WrappedUsername/doggy-decoder-jac/moreREADME/landing-page-graph-jac.md

     /// @notice declaring that something
     // can do_something;

-    /// @notice The nodes abililty to do something (a function)
+    /// @notice The nodes abililty to do something
     // can do_something {}
 }

 /**
- * This is a transition edge, and it has the intent to traverse to the next,
+ * This is a transition edge, and it has the intent ability, to traverse to the next
  * node.
 */
 edge transition {